Reliability Distributions of Truncated Max-log-map (MLM) Detectors Applied to ISI Channels: Key Observation and Main Result

+where the $\tt$-th term $\gm^T_\tt \Mat{E} \s = \sum_{j=0}^\ISI h_j a_{\k-j} s_{\k-j}$.
+For the sake of completeness, we provide the dynamic programming procedure that solves (\ref{eqn:Max2}).
+The \emph{dynamic programming state} at time $\tau$ equals the length-$\ell$ vector of binary symbols $[s_{\tau-\ell+1},s_{\tau-\ell+2},\cdots, s_{\tau}]^T \in \{0,1\}^{\ell}$.
 For the benefit of readers knowledgeable in dynamic programming techniques, we illustrate the time evolution of the dynamic programming states in Figure \ref{fig:CS2}.
-Dynamic programs can be solved with complexity that is \emph{linear} in the state size~\cite{Viterbi}; in our case we have $2^\ell$ states.
+Dynamic programs can be solved with a complexity that is \emph{linear} in the state size~\cite{Viterbi}; in our case we have $2^\ell$ states.
 The dynamic programming procedure optimizing (\ref{eqn:Max2}) is given in Procedure \ref{proce:DP}.

 {\bar{\Sym}}